fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.3.0/Remove-AzureRmADSpCredential.md

 ```

 ### -All
-Switch to remove all the credentials associated with the service principal.
+Indicates that this cmdlet removes all the credentials associated with the service principal.

 ```yaml
 Type: SwitchParameter